This DC Nonprofit Is Providing Furloughed Government Workers With Feminine Products | Washingtonian (DC)

 The first response, from a spouse of federal prison correctional officer working without pay, came quickly.
 The email, as dictated to Washingtonian, read: “My husband is a correctional officer at a federal prison and we won’t be receiving a paycheck tomorrow.
 He is the provider in our household as I am a homemaker who stays home with our two children.
 Any help would be much appreciated.”

 Many similar requests followed.
-A dozen requests soon turned to 30, and now Marlow estimates between 70 and 80 furloughed workers or their families have asked for assistance.
+A dozen requests soon turned to 30, and now Marlowe estimates between 70 and 80 furloughed workers or their families have asked for assistance.
 The morning we spoke on the phone, she had nine new requests.
 Individuals have reached out from a wide swath of agencies, including the FAA, the Coast Guard, the FBI, the Justice Department, the Bureau of Prisons, the State Department, the Interior Department, and the TSA.
-Marlow read a few more of their emails aloud, keeping the senders’ identifications anonymous.
+Marlowe read a few more of their emails aloud, keeping the senders’ identifications anonymous.

 “I am approaching my second missed paycheck and in need of menstrual products,” wrote a furloughed mom.
 “I am also a breastfeeding mother without any real bras anymore.
 Anything you can do will help.”